 Now you can decide what you want it to look like.
 How many surfaces do you want?
 What type of wood are you going to use?
 How will the shelves be spaced out?

-For some inspiration, take a look at these stylish examples.
+For some shelving ideas, take a look at these stylish examples.

 Work out how much material you’ll need to finish the product.